 What Is the Difference Between Type 1 and Type 27 Cutting Discs?

-Type 1 cutting discs are thinner for fast cuts, while Type 27 discs are thicker for grinding.
-Consider application suitability, disc material comparison, and grinding efficiency factors when choosing between the two for best performance.
+Type 1 cutting discs are thinner and built for fast cuts.
+Type 27 discs are thicker and better suited for grinding.
+The right choice depends on your application, the disc material, and the level of grinding efficiency you need.

 What Size Arbor Do Most Angle Grinders Have?